orakaro/The-introduction-to-RxSwift-you-have-been-missing/README.md

   return "https://api.github.com/users" + String(random)
 }
 ```
-*`refresh` is an outlet for Refresh button in our class, and random() is a custom extension*
+*`refresh` is an outlet for a Refresh button in our class, and random() is a custom extension*

 Because I'm dumb and I don't have automated tests, I just broke one of our previously built features: a request doesn't happen anymore on startup, it happens only when the refresh button is tapped.
 Urgh.
-I need both behaviors: a request when either refresh button is tapped or the UITableVIew  was just loaded.
+I need both behaviors: a request when either the refresh button is tapped or the UITableVIew has just loaded.

-We know how to make a separate stream for each one of those cases:
+We know how to make a separate streams for each one of those cases:
 ```Swift
 let refreshStream = refresh.rx_tap
 let requestStream: Observable<String> = refreshStream.map { _ in